Z-ANESaber/Performancify-Forge/README.md

 - [Sodium Dynamic Lights](https://modrinth.com/mod/sodium-dynamic-lights) (Adds dynamic lighting.
 Makes a torch you hold in your hand light the place without placing it.)
 - [Puzzle](https://modrinth.com/mod/puzzle) (Adds resourcepack features and a GUI to configure OptiFine alternative)
 - [e4mc](https://modrinth.com/mod/e4mc) (Open a Lan world to anyone even people outside your network.)
+- [Cubes Without Borders](https://modrinth.com/mod/cubes-without-borders) (Allows you to play Minecraft in a borderless fullscreen window.)

 ### Resource packs:
 - [Low on fire](https://modrinth.com/resourcepack/low-on-fire) (Lowers the fire on your screen when you're on fire.)